csound/manual/docs/reference/opcodesReference.md

 [minarray](../opcodes/minarray.md) - Returns the minimum value in a k-rate array, and optional its index.<br>
 [mincer](../opcodes/mincer.md) - Phase-locked vocoder processing.<br>
 [mirror](../opcodes/mirror.md) - Reflects the signal that exceeds the low and high thresholds.<br>
+[mixerclear](../opcodes/mixerclear.md) - Resets all channels of a buss to 0.<br>
+[mixergetlevel](../opcodes/mixergetlevel.md) - Gets the level at which signals from the send are being added to the buss.<br>
+[mixerreceive](../opcodes/mixerreceive.md) - Receives an arate signal that has been mixed onto a channel of a buss.<br>
+[mixersend](../opcodes/mixersend.md) - Mixes an arate signal into a channel of a buss.<br>
+[mixersetlevel](../opcodes/mixersetlevel.md) - Sets the level at which signals from the send are added to the buss.<br>
+[mixersetleveli](../opcodes/mixersetlevel_i.md) - Sets the level at which signals from the send are added to the buss.<br>
 [mode](../opcodes/mode.md) - A filter that simulates a mass-spring-damper system.<br>
 [modmatrix](../opcodes/modmatrix.md) - Modulation matrix opcode with optimizations for sparse matrices.<br>
 [monitor](../opcodes/monitor.md) - Returns the audio spout frame (if active), otherwise it returns zero.<br>